How to prepare for the SATs at home

 It is the school's job to prepare the children for their SATs, not primarily yours, so there does not need to be pressure from home.
 If your child does not want to have any additional support with their SATs it may be wise to back off.
 They are, after all, just primary school tests and you don't want to stress your child out about them.

-It is important to emphasise they are nothing to worry about and you think your child is just brilliant no matter how their tests go.
+It is important to emphasis they are nothing to worry about and you think your child is just brilliant no matter how their tests go.